 Great customer service and sales begins with efficient store operations.
-A store employee who is preoccupied with running the standard operations of the store will often emphasize store tasks over customer service.
-Conversely, employees who believe that their only focus is customer interaction can stand idle while their cluttered, dirty store degenerates around them.
+Store employees preoccupied with running the operations of the store will often emphasize store tasks over customer service.
+Other employees who believe that their only focus is customer interaction can stand idle while their cluttered, dirty store degenerates around them.
 The most common way to prepare the team for an efficient sales day is to habitually use opening and closing checklists for retail.

-The checklist every store needs is the opening and closing checklist to be used everyday.
-Then there is the weekly, monthly and quarterly checklist.
-Usually quarterly tasks are rotated into the monthly tasks.
+Every store needs to use the opening and closing checklist everyday.
+Then there are the weekly, monthly and quarterly checklists.
+Monthly tasks contain rotating quarterly tasks.
 To be effective, checklist usage has to be a non-negotiable.
-Checklists must be used every day by every manager or employee and use of the checklist must be verified.
+Checklists must be used every day by every manager or employee and checklist use must be verified.
 It’s like counting calories in a diet: it only works if it is done for every single meal.

 To begin, you must define the standard expectations for the store.
 How should it look every single day before opening?
 Write out the expectations by location within the store and then build the checklist around it.
 For example, you may say that you expect the checkout counter to be clean, with fully stocked bags, pens, credit card receipts, a tidy selection of impulse sale items, the till stocked with sufficient cash, an empty trash bin, and a smiling employee wearing a name badge.
 Use these standards to create your opening checklist.